 Rated estate (2021 guide) Recommended (Wine producer recommended by Robert Parker – The Wine Advocate)

-The 2016 Rouget is a deep garnet purple with aromas of cooked plums, dried blackberries, tobacco, and crushed stones, with notes of beef juice and Indian spices, as well as hints of bay leaves.
-Medium-bodied to full-bodied, firm, grainy, and loaded with earthy layers, it has a savory finish.
+The 2016 Rouget is a deep garnet purple with aromas of baked plums, dried blackberries, tobacco, and crushed stone, along with notes of beef broth, Indian spices, and bay leaves.
+Medium-bodied to full-bodied, firm, grainy, and rich with earthy layers, it has a savory finish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France